SJAndrews1985/Up-and-Running/README.md

 # Up-and-Running
-This is my first website.
+This is the first website I am coding.